Essential Oils for Hot Flashes and 9 Other Symptoms of MenopauseReading Time: 14 minutes

 #9.
 Vaginal Dryness

-Also linked to declining levels of estrogen, vaginal dryness is a particularly unpleasant problem which often leads to painful intercourse and can make a woman feel like her private parts have turned into the “Sahara desert.”
+Also linked to declining levels of estrogen, vaginal dryness is a particularly unpleasant problem that often leads to painful intercourse and can make a woman feel like her private parts have turned into the “Sahara desert.”

 Physicians generally treat this condition with hormone replacement therapy, but as discussed above this is not always desired.
 Here is a natural remedy for menopause using essential oils for vaginal dryness that may help.